pierreblavy2/simon/readme.md

 Debug pins are optional but convenient for visualy indicating power source polarity.

 ### ground, 2 black pins
-soldered vertically, connected to power source and arduino ground
+These pins are soldered vertically.
+They are connected to power source and arduino ground
 ```text
 K
 K
 ```

-### Power V+, 2 reds pins
+### Power source V+, 2 reds pins
+WARNING : V+ from power source.
+NOT 5V from arduino.

-soldered vertically, connected to power source V+ and arduino VIN *NOT* connected to a regulated voltage port on the arduino.
+This pins are soldered vertically.
+They are connected to power source V+ and arduino VIN.
 ```text
 V
 V